SkafteNicki/dtu_mlops/pages/projects.md

 ## Exam

-The exam consist of a written and oral element, and both contributes to the overall evaluation if you should pass or not pass the course.

-For the written part of the exam we provide an template folder called [reports](https://github.com/SkafteNicki/dtu_mlops/tree/main/reports).
+From January 2025 the exam only consist of a project report.
+The report should be handed in at midnight on the final day of the course.
+For January 2025, this means the 24th.
+We provide template folder called [reports](https://github.com/SkafteNicki/dtu_mlops/tree/main/reports).
 As the first task you should copy the folder and all its content to your project repository.
 Then, you jobs is to fill out the `README.md` file which contains the report template.
-The file itself contains instructions on how to fill it out and instructions on using the included `report.py` file.
+The file itself contains instructions on how to fill it out and instructions on using the included `report.py` file for validating your work.
 You will hand-in the template by simple including it in your project repository.
-By midnight on the 19/1 we will scrape it automatically, and changes after this point are therefore not registered.
+By midnight on the final day of the course, we will automatically scrape the report and use it as the basis for grading you.
+Therefore, changes after this point are not registered.

-For the oral part of the exam you will be given a time slot where you have to show up for 5-7 min and give a very short demo of your project.
-What we are interested in seeing is essentially a live demo of your deployed application/project.
-We will possibly also ask questions regarding the overall curriculum of the course.
-Importantly, you should have your deployed application, the GitHub repository with your project code, W&B account and your GCP account ready before you enter the exam so we can quickly jump around.
-We will send out an the time slots during the last week.